Medically reviewed by Dr. Brian Paris, D.C on Nov. 6, 2018.

 The good news is that as the flu virus works its way through the body, the intensity of the back pain will subside.

-The most common question people want to know is why the flu causes pain the back when back pain is not a commonly accepted symptom of influenza.
+The most common question people ask is: Why does the flu cause pain in the back when back pain is not a commonly accepted symptom of influenza?

-However… it is exactly those same aches and pains associated with the flu that do cause such excruciating back pain for some.
+It’s exactly those same aches and pains associated with the flu that actually cause such excruciating back pain for some.